brandonwoo/brandonwoo.github.io/resumes/en.md

 * I am always ***excited about new services and new technology***.

-* I am a firm believer that smartphones will fundamentally change the way we live our lives.
+* I am a firm believer that smartphones and the Internet will continue to fundamentally change the way we live our lives.

 ## Hobbies
 I have a wide variety of interests outside of work, including ***music, photography, movies, fashion, wine, japanese sake, craft beer***, and ***good food*** in general.
 As a result of my many hobbies I have made ***many friends and contacts from various different walks of life***.